 Well I called the pharmacy and the pharmacist was not helpful.
 This of course made me more anxious.
 She did not view the mistake as a big deal.
 In retrospect it was not really a huge deal, but at the time in my anxious state, little things were getting to me.

-I convey this example of my anxiety and obsessive thoughts because I want to make the point that often anxiety sufferers may be worried over things that others may not see as a big deal at all.
+This example addresses the question of how to stop anxiety thoughts by realizing that often anxiety sufferers may be worried over things that others may not see as a big deal at all.
 We can experience a variety of thoughts.
 Other times your thoughts might surprise you.
 They could be crazy and disgusting.
 Perhaps they are completely unrealistic.
 Stick with me here for a moment…

 According to Dr. Robert L. Leahy, Ph.D. in his article: